tommiranta/tommiranta.github.io/docs/_posts/2017-03-25-must-read-to-become-a-better-salesperson.md

 ---
 layout: post
 title: "A MUST READ to become a better salesperson!"
 date: 2017-03-25
 tags: learning
 ---

-Okay,  maybe clickbait is not the way to go in order to reach customers and sell.
+sell.
 Continue to read, I promise it will get better.
 Early in my career when working as a SW developer in a consultancy my manger told me that everyone at the company is a salesperson.
 This is something that we are reminded of every